telerik/xamarin-forms-docs/controls/dataform/dataform-getting-started.md

         return base.FinishedLaunching(app, options);
     }

-## Edit the iOS project
-After referencing the required binaries it is time to edit the default configuration of the iOS project.
-Unload it and open the iOS.csproj file.
-Inside it you will find several PropertyGroups.
-One for each build definition.
-Inside each group you will find CodesignEntitlements tag.
-Those tags should be empty in each build definition.
-More information on that matter can be found in [this]({http://forums.xamarin.com/discussion/39674/iphonesimulator-build-results-in-no-valid-ios-code-signing-keys-found-in-keychain}) forum thread.

 ## NuGet Packages
 Next step is to add references to the NuGet Packages needed by RadDataForm in the Android project.
 You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.